talentprotocol/creator-score-miniapp/docs/planning/coding-principles.md

 - **Canonical ID**: Talent UUID is the primary identifier for all users
 - **Multi-identifier Support**: Users found via Farcaster, GitHub, wallet, or UUID
 - **Universal Resolver**: Single abstraction handles all identifier types
+- **Server-Side Resolution**: Server components use direct API calls, client components use hooks with caching
+- **Clear Separation**: Server and client resolvers are separate to prevent architecture violations
 - **Unified Authentication**: Automatic detection between Farcaster (MiniApp) and Dynamic (browser) contexts with seamless user experience
-- **Development Mode**: Environment-based authentication bypass implemented in `lib/user-context.ts` at the lowest level for minimal impact and maximum development speed
+- **Development Mode**: Environment-based authentication bypass implemented at the lowest level for minimal impact and maximum development speed

 ### Tech Stack & Performance